 If there is no free memory space available, the oldest snapshot will be erased to make room for the most recent one.

-It is possible to erase all snapshots per channel by sending a "Reset Load profile" command via communication.
+It is possible to erase all snapshots in all channels by sending a "Reset Load profile" command via communication.
+Via Modbus and EQ-bus communication it is also possible to erase all snapshots in a particular channel.

-Reading snapshots